Skip to content

 • Uses high-pressure sales tactics or “limited time” offers

-• Contract includes concerning clauses (holding your content hostage, unclear ownership)
+• Contract includes clauses about holding your content hostage or unclear ownership

 • 35-44 points: Good candidate, but clarify weak areas before deciding